 (b) who is, or will become, surplus to the requirements of his or her department or organisation,

-may, with the prior approval of the Minister, offer the employee voluntary severance.
+may, with the prior approval of the Commissioner, offer the employee voluntary severance.

 (2) An approval under subregulation (1) may be specific or may be expressed to apply to a class or description of employees.